 Thought, if all goes well, to take a trip international summer.
 Think what it would do good at language skills.

-So now the second problem: I will take the exam in the semis?
+So now there is another problem: should I check on semis?
 Should I throw away four years there - if I come in?
-Or shall I work here or at home a blow to until I can take the exam in acreage - in the fall, I could take it - and then pass those subjects required for entry at GCI.
-How should we do?
-Should we perhaps be a businessman seriously?
-Devote himself entirely to the business ....
-Yes, it's probably not bad either.
-But make sure to be elementary-school teacher in the whole life - right styles and things like that for other kids - I can not do.
-It would then be the springboard to GCI to escape plot.
+Or shall I work here at home or a blow to until I can take the exam in acreage - in the fall, I could take it - and then pass those subjects required for entry at GCI.
+How to do?
+Should you be a serious businessman?
+Do business entirely ....
+Yes, it's probably not stupid either.
+But be sure to be a folk school teacher throughout your life - correct styles and the like for the kids' kids - I can not do that.
+In that case, it would be like a springboard to GCI to get rid of the deal.
 And the student.

 But then one thinks like this: to really these "idiots" näranog when it comes to reading, take the plot involved - should not you then be able to teach it.
 No German work now that you have opportunities - Master Holmberg to help the as soon as we have time. - Yes, this is a thoughtful solutions - thoughts, which often culminate in the thought: but, after all, would not it be better if you were a businessman.
 Started working with houses - created dej a fortune etc. etc. You can if you want.